 - Bring the juices up to a boil, and reduce them down until they begin to thicken.

-- Consider using a tiny bit of xanthan gum - around a ¼ tsp - to help thicken the gravy.
+- Consider using a tiny bit of xanthan gum - around a ¼ teaspoon - to help thicken the gravy.

 - Once the gravy has thickened, remove it from the heat, and top your keto pot roast with it.

 And that's how simple and easy it is to make a keto gravy out of the juices from this pot roast.

 It's so, so good, and I hope you give it a shot!

 You can also make this pot roast in an Instant Pot!